kennyu/flight-rescheduler/overview.md

 Organization: Flight Schedule Pro
 Category: AI Solution
 Estimated Time: 3–5 days
+**Status: ✅ COMPLETED**

-Overview: This system will automatically detect potential weather conflicts for scheduled flight lessons and use AI to intelligently manage notifications and suggest optimized rescheduling options.
-It will monitor weather at all critical locations (takeoff, landing, and flight corridor).
+Overview: This system automatically detects potential weather conflicts for scheduled flight lessons and uses AI to intelligently manage notifications and suggest optimized rescheduling options.
+It monitors weather at all critical locations and provides a production-ready dashboard for managing the entire workflow.

 1. Core Objectives
 The primary goals are to automate, optimize, and track the entire weather-related flight disruption process: